skip to content

 Academic Year 2022-23

-This year, the cluster will cover a wide range of research topics including digital labour, digital media cultures, organised movements on social media, media representations, and media audiences.
-An overarching theme of all events will be to critically address the implications for society and social theory that result from empirical observations of change.
-We especially wish to promote innovative work that explores new methodologies and/or under-studied aspects of digital platforms.
+Supported by Cambridge Digital Humanities in 22-23, the cluster covered a wide range of research topics including digital labour, digital media cultures, organised movements on social media, media representations, and media audiences.
+An overarching theme of all events was to critically address the implications for society and social theory that result from empirical observations of change.
+Innovative work that explores new methodologies and/or under-studied aspects of digital platforms was promoted.

-The cluster will host three types of sessions: discussions (members will discuss a stimulating piece of research), presentations (members will present ongoing research or recently published pieces), and speakers sessions (speakers from other institutions will be invited to discuss their work).
+The cluster hosted three types of sessions: discussions (members discussed a stimulating piece of research), presentations (members presented ongoing research or recently published pieces), and speakers sessions (speakers from other institutions were invited to discuss their work).

 Easter Term 2023